 Buildings in the European District

 The area of the European District stretches for approx. 2.4 kilometres from the residential area on the Rebstock site and the Kuhwaldsiedlung in the north-west along the Frankfurt exhibition grounds to the Güterplatz in the south-east.
 To the south, the area is bordered by the Gallus district and the Hellerhofsiedlung.
 The European District Frankfurt is dominated by the Europa-Allee boulevard, which runs the entire length of the district.
+The Skyline Plaza shopping center is located at the eastern end of Europaallee.

 The developments in the European District include a number of new high-rise buildings.
 The projects Grand Tower, The Spin, EDEN, and ONE are being built in the eastern part of the European District.
 In the western part, the Praedium, AXIS, and Westside Tower projects have so far been built.
 By 2022, SOLID HOME, DB Tower, and FAZ Tower will also be built here.
 The plans for the Millennium Tower, the Porsche Design Tower, and the new exhibition tower in the European District have not yet been realized.
 Nevertheless, more new skyscrapers are being built here in the European District than in the Financial District.
 The European District is now a popular place to live for thousands of people.